giftnuss/foodsharing/docs/setting-things-up.md

 There you can directly look at and manipulate the data in the database which can be necessary or very useful for manual testing and troubleshouting.

+MailDev is also included: [localhost:18084](localhost:18084).
+There you can read all e-mails that you write via the front end.

 ## php Code style

 We use php-cs-fixer to format the code style.
 The aim is to make it use the same style as phpstorm does by default.